web-native/docs/jsen/README.md

 # JSEN

-JSEN is a tool for parsing and evaluating JavaScript expressions.
-It is designed for general-purpose usage and comes suited for these use-cases far more than the `eval()` in many programming languages.
+JSEN is a general-purpose library for parsing JavaScript expressions that execute in user-defined scopes.

 This project is opensource and [hosted on Github](https://github.com/web-native/jsen).